Hebilicious/web3-ipfs-plugin/README.md

 As this in a one day exercise, we could find room for improvement in the following areas:

 - Publishing to NPM : Publishing the library to NPM would be the first step to make it usable by other developers.
+- CI Testing : Settings up Github actions workflow to automatically test the library is a good idea when open sourcing.
+- Contribution guide : Write information regarding contribution, as well as create PR template.
 - IPFS Testing : We could add more tests to make sure that all file types are supported, and that the IPFS options are working as expected.
 - Documentation and examples : While there is example and the code is well documented, We could improve even further by documenting each individual parameter of the plugin methods by using dedicated interfaces.
 We should also include a dedicated website with documentation and examples.
 - Marketing : This is out of scope, but an open source projects needs to be visible to be used.
 Tweeting about it, writing blog articles and including documentation examples in the main website would be a good way to start getting some users.
 Contributing examples in the Helia repository would also be a good way to get some visibility.